 Fortunately, my job is to provide others with the rehab/therapy for their condition; the sad thing was that I’ve NEVER treated anyone with an oblique strain.
 I was the first case for me!

 I was forced to experiment on myself using available research on abdominal wall injuries.
 Long story short, I overcame the oblique strain to play baseball again and still play today.

 I can run as fast as I want, throw as hard as I want and most importantly, I can sneeze again!

 To not forget how this condition felt, I wrote this article about my recovery.
 I hope it assists you mentally and physically through any issues you’re having.

 Since writing this article (over the last 4+ years), I’ve received countless emails from people around the world who’ve experienced the same type of pain, and not knowing what it was or how to fix (rehab) it.

 That’s why I created an 8 week oblique rehab video course to better assist those of you who’ve reached out to me but can’t come into my office because you’re not local.
-It’s called “The Secrets of Successful Oblique Strain Rehab,” and it details how I overcame my oblique strain over the course of 8 weeks.
+It shows you how to overcome your oblique strain over the course of 8 weeks.
 It’s not only tried and true – because I went through it successfully – but it’s stuff you can do on your own.

 Any baseball fan can tell you that an oblique strain puts you on the Disabled List for at least 15 days if not more.
 As an athlete, I’ve had many injuries: a grade 2 hamstring tear, a rotator cuff strain, back pain, and cuboid syndrome.